 Practice while waiting for a traffic light.
 Practice as you are falling asleep.
 Practice while reading.
 Practice while watching a movie or TV.
 Practice while preparing for an interview.
 Practice anywhere and anytime you want.
 Just practice.

-Practice so you are able change your breathing quickly and easily.
-It reduces your stress and increases your interview performance.
-And your chances at a job offer.
+Practice so you are able to change your breathing quickly and easily.
+It reduces your stress and increases your interview performance and your chances at a job offer.

 Photo Credit: Shutterstock